WordPress/gutenberg/packages/scripts/README.md

 This is how you execute those scripts using the presented setup:

--   `npm run test:unit` - runs all unit tests.
+-   `pnpm test:unit` - runs all unit tests.
--   `npm run test:unit:help` - prints all available options to configure unit tests runner.
+-   `pnpm test:unit:help` - prints all available options to configure unit tests runner.
--   `npm run test:unit:watch` - runs all unit tests in the watch mode.
+-   `pnpm test:unit:watch` - runs all unit tests in the watch mode.
--   `npm run test:unit:debug` - runs all unit tests in [debug mode](#debugging-tests).
+-   `pnpm test:unit:debug` - runs all unit tests in [debug mode](#debugging-tests).

 Jest will look for test files with any of the following popular naming conventions: